nodejs/abi-stable-node/napi_abstract.md

 - `napi_ok` if the API succeeded.

 #### Description
-This N-API API represents invoking the `instanceof` Operator on the object as defined in
+This API represents invoking the `instanceof` Operator on the object as defined in
 [Section 12.10.4](https://tc39.github.io/ecma262/#sec-instanceofoperator)
 of the ECMAScript Language Specification.